 Why Women Consider Abortion

 What are some of the reasons to terminate a pregnancy?
 Why do women consider having an abortion?
-What are some common concerns that many women share?
+What common concerns do many women share?
 Based on many years of counseling experience, we have compiled the four most common reasons here.

 Our Top Pick for You: